0xshre/ParentingBench/README.md

 ## Avoiding Repetition
 To prevent repetitive cycles of positions, once all goats are placed, no move may return the board to a situation that has already occurred during the game.
 This rule helps keep the gameplay dynamic and prevents stalling tactics.

+Let's model this game:

+Let's say we have a board mxn, where m is the number of rows and n is the number of columns.
+Each cell represents a position on the board.
+The cell can be thought of as a node in a graph.
+The edges of the graph are the possible moves from one cell to another.
+The game board can be represented as a graph where each cell is a node and the edges represent the possible moves from one cell to another.
+The game board can be represented as an adjacency list or an adjacency matrix.

+Not all cells are valid cells.
+Some cells are invalid because they are outside the board.
+Also not all cells are connected to all other cells.
+Some cells are connected to only a subset of cells.
+Every connected (edge) is a bi-directional connection.
+If a tiger can move from cell A to cell B, then it can also move from cell B to cell A given that there is no one else in the way.